gverploeg/Traffic_Accidents_Capstone/README.md

 * Above, the positive scores indicate a feature that influences class 1 "Severe", whereas the negative scores indicate a feature that influences class 0 "Minor"
 * With the features that are one-hot encoded, you’re comparing to the feature dropped.
 * When you’re getting off of a highway (slip road), if you get in an accident, it is much more likely to be  minor than to be severe.
-Thus, the odds of the accident being severe in the Road_type Group group is 0.463 times that of the accident being severe in the Single Carriageway group, when controlling for all other variables.
+Thus, the odds of the accident being severe in the Road_type group is 0.463 times that of the accident being severe in the Single Carriageway group, when controlling for all other variables.